Skip to main content

 There are multiple entry points.
 You can start from the UI or drive the whole thing from chat, but the pattern is the same: configure the client in the UI, then ask the agent to connect it in your app.
 From there, each of your users connects their own account the first time they use the feature.

 App user connectors need to know who the current user is, so each sign-in can be tied to that person.
-Use Lovable Cloud authentication (or your own auth) so each visitor is signed in before they connect.For enterprise accounts that publish a project to their own workspace, Lovable derives the signed-in user’s identity automatically through Lovable Auth, so you don’t need to add your own authentication.
+Use built-in authentication (Cloud) (or your own auth) so each visitor is signed in before they connect.For enterprise accounts that publish a project to their own workspace, Lovable derives the signed-in user’s identity automatically through Lovable Auth, so you don’t need to add your own authentication.

 Managing clients